Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

 In each one of three ages, players get to draw cards which are used to build the civilization.
 As players advance through the age, cards become more powerful allowing you to score more victory points.

 During each round, players simultaneously select one of seven cards from their hand and pass the remaining cards to the player on their left (or right during the second age).

 Players keep drafting cards until all cards for the given Age have been dealt.

-Finally, the last third age features special purple buildings.
+Finally, the last third age features distinctive purple buildings.
 They add a great twist that allows you to boost your point accrual dramatically.
-The buildings typically come with tough conditions to acquire but are likely to pay back great dividends.
+The buildings typically come with tough conditions to acquire but are likely to pay back high dividends.

 In addition, you can also decide to build a Wonder that consists of three parts.
 The preconditions and the benefits for wonders depend on each player’s board.

 7 Wonders a fast-paced and very approachable civilization game.
 Because of its simultaneous drafting mechanism, it plays exceptionally well from 3 to 7 players.
 Although the game is abstract and light, it manages to provide you a feeling of building a city.
 Overall, 7 Wonders is one of the best selling family games of all time, and everyone should give it a go.